Talk to Our DesignersConnect with someone in our Architecture Department

 come to life!

 Step 1: The Design Proposal

 When designing a home we welcome, encourage, and internalize client input from the initial concept down to the fine points of implementation.
-Through every step of the process, we ensure that our clients know what they’re getting and get what they want with no surprises.
-Our objective is to “do it right” the first time as we create the most enjoyable homebuilding experience possible.
+Through every step of the process, we ensure that our clients get what they want with no surprises.
+Our objective is to “do it right” the first time as we create the most enjoyable home-building experience possible.
 The catalyst for our design process is the Lifestyle Analysis©.
 Unlike other Austin architects and builders, the Jenkins approach brings both design and construction teams into the very first client interview.

 Just as much as what you say, we consider your tone and body language.
 The best custom design, we believe, is more than aesthetics—it should reflect an emotional connection and inform an emotional response.
 Our talented and devoted in-house architectural design team will guide you to the right decisions for your new home; our Chief Visionary will create the sketches that bring your vision to life.

 The Lifestyle Analysis© examines all aspects of the lot itself, how you plan on actually living in your home, and, of course, your budget:

 - How do you entertain or plan to entertain in your new home?

 - What types of visitors will you have?
 How that will change if your family grows?